 - CSAs or Sustainable Agriculture organizations hosting a Farm to Table dinner

-- A film festival hosting a 24 hour movie viewing
+- A film festival hosting a 24-hour movie viewing

 - Baseball and softball leagues hosting hit-a-thons